 How to get started: You can purchase a permanent life insurance policy from a licensed life insurance agent.
 Before signing on, though, have your financial advisor run some numbers on how much the life insurance policy will grow before your child heads off to school.
 Then compare those figures to the average return rate for your state’s 529 plan or other college savings options.

 If you’re using tax-advantaged accounts for other purposes or you simply don’t want to tie up your college savings in an account with limitations and restrictions, consider investing with a brokerage account.
 These accounts won’t give you any tax breaks, but they can give you more control over your investments.

-You can open a brokerage account with any broker.
+How to get started: You can open a brokerage account with any broker.
 As with other options, take your time to compare multiple brokerage options to find the best fit for you based on your investment goals.